-Susan was elected to the Board of Directors in 2018 and is a past member of the Provincial Council after having served three years on the Council as the Alberta Golf Representative and three years as Chair.
-Susan also served two years on the Membership Committee and four years on the Governance Committee, a Committee that she Chairs for a third year in 2021.
-She also serves on the Audit and Risk Committee and the Golf Industry Advisory Council.
+Susan was elected to the Board of Directors in 2018 and is a past member of the Provincial Council after having served three years on the Council as Alberta Golf’s Representative, and three years as Chair.
+She has also served on the Membership Committee and the Golf Industry Advisory Council of Golf Canada.
+In 2022, Susan will Chair the Governance Committee for a fourth year; will serve a second year on the Audit and Risk Committee; and will act as Secretary of Golf Canada.

-Susan joined the Board of Alberta Golf in 2009 while serving as Director, Player Development and has chaired or served on the Human Resources and Compensation Committee, Governance Committee, Nominating Committee and Finance and Risk Management Committee.
+Susan joined the Board of Alberta Golf in 2009 while serving as Director, Player Development, and has chaired or served on the Human Resources and Compensation Committee, Governance Committee, Nominating Committee and Finance and Risk Management Committee.
 She also served two years as President of Alberta Golf in 2014 and 2015.
-Susan has also served as a Director and Secretary of the Alberta Golf Association Foundation.
-In addition to chairing Alberta Golf tournaments and acting as a non-playing Team Captain, she has volunteered at her home club (Willow Park Golf & Country Club) and in her community.
+Susan is a past Director and Secretary of the Alberta Golf Association Foundation.
+In addition to acting as a non-playing Team Captain for Alberta Golf and Chairing Golf Canada tournaments, she has volunteered at her home club and in her community.

 David McCarthyDirector at Large